-2329 EFRAG welcomes the IASB's proposal to develop principles of effective communication, which can be used in preparing the financial statements.
+- 24 EFRAG welcomes the IASB's proposal to develop principles of effective communication, which can be used in preparing the financial statements.
 As stated in the EFRAG/ANC/FRC DP, poor communication hinders the provision of quality information, especially within lengthy reports.
-Further, the EFRAG/ANC/FRC DP recognised the importance of financial statements as a tool to communicate information to users, rather than being seen only as a compliance exercise and that principles of effective communication could improve the quality of disclosures.
-However, as the notes form part of 'telling the entity's story', it would be difficult to establish anything other than high-level generic principles.

-- 2430 EFRAG generally agrees with the principles identified by the IASB, as these are broadly similar to those identified in EFRAG/ANC/FRC DP.
+Further, the EFRAG/ANC/FRC DP recognised the importance for financial statements as a tool to communicate information to users, rather than being seen only as a compliance exercise. - 25 EFRAG noted that communication principles in a Disclosure Framework could improve the quality of disclosures.
+However, as the notes form part of 'telling the entity's story', it would be difficult to establish anything other than high-level generic principles. - 26 EFRAG generally agrees with the principles identified by the IASB, as these are broadly similar to those identified in EFRAG/ANC/FRC DP.
 However, in EFRAG's view, the link between communication principles and the qualitative characteristics of useful financial information in the Conceptual Framework should be enhanced.
-For example, EFRAG understands that the communication principle (a) relates to the relevance of information, communication principles (b), (c), (d), (e), (f) and (g) relate to the understandability of information, communication principle (b) also relates to the faithful representation and communication principle (f) also relates to the comparability of information. - 2531 EFRAG agrees with the IASB that entities need to use judgement when applying these communication principles, including the trade-off between these principles.
-For example, if more emphasis is placed on making disclosures entity-specific and thereby providing more relevant information for users, then inevitably there has to be some ground given up on achieving comparability. - 2632 Lastly, EFRAG notes that the principle of comparability among entities may be difficult to apply in practice and that the IASB should explain the meaning of the term comparability 'among entities', as this could be interpreted in many ways (e.g. entities in the same industry, in the same jurisdiction).
+For example, EFRAG understands that the communication principle (a) relates to the relevance of information, communication principles (b), (c), (d), (e), (f) and (g) relate to the understandability of information, communication principle (b) also relates to the faithful representation and communication principle (f) also relates to the comparability of information.

+- 27 EFRAG agrees with the IASB that entities need to use judgment when applying these communication principles, including the trade-off between these principles.
+For example, if more emphasis is placed on making disclosures entity-specific and thereby providing more relevant information for users, then inevitably there has to be some ground given up on achieving comparability. - 28 Lastly, EFRAG notes that the principle of comparability among entities may be difficult to apply in practice and that the IASB should explain the meaning of the term comparability 'among entities', as this could be interpreted in many ways (e.g. entities in the same industry, in the same jurisdiction).